msub2/blog.msub2.com/src/routes/posts/09-happy-new-year-once-again/+page.md

 Maybe that'll change someday, but for this year I want to clear my slate and refocus on two primary ideas.

 The first idea I've had will be another contribution to The Unseen City, specifically The Outskirts.
-I want to create a very stripped down exploration game inside a giant concrete megastrcture.
+I want to create a very stripped down exploration game inside a giant concrete megastructure.
 Think the architecture of NaissanceE, with the vibes of The Aether from Vertigo 2.
 More than anything I want to nail the feeling of having stepped into an unknowable space, something you can tell was built with a purpose but one that you can't possibly  fathom.
-I believe The Utility Room also does something in this vein (based on the view clips I've seen of it), so I might play that as well for further inspiration.
+I believe The Utility Room also does something in this vein (based on the few clips I've seen of it), so I might play that as well for further inspiration.
 This should be a good opportunity to flex my music and sound design chops as well, so I'm definitely looking forward to digging more into this one.

 The second idea I've had is a bit more ambitious, but one that I really want to try and commit to this year: Creating a native VR game to be released on Steam and other storefronts.